kubeflow/website/content/en/docs/distributions/gke/pipelines/authentication-pipelines.md

 ### Authoring pipelines to use default service account

-Pipelines don't need any specific changes to authenticate to GCP, it will use the default service account transparently.
+Pipelines don't need any specific changes to authenticate to Google Cloud, it will use the default service account transparently.

 However, you must update existing pipelines that use the [use_gcp_secret kfp sdk operator](https://kubeflow-pipelines.readthedocs.io/en/stable/source/kfp.extensions.html#kfp.gcp.use_gcp_secret).
 Remove the `use_gcp_secret` usage to let your pipeline authenticate to Google Cloud using the default service account.

-## Securing the cluster with fine-grained GCP permission control
+## Securing the cluster with fine-grained Google Cloud permission control

 ### Workload Identity